nds-group/DeepMEND/README.md

-# Simplifier: Reliable and Scalable Spatial Diffusion of Mobile Network Metadata from Base Station Locations
+# DeepMEND: Reliable and Scalable Network Metadata Geolocation from Base Station Positions

-The mapping of metadata collected at cellular Base Stations (BSs) to the geographical area they cover is a cardinal operation for a wide range of studies across many scientific disciplines.
-The task requires modeling the spatial diffusion of each BS, i.e., the probability that a device associated with the BS is at a specific location.
-While precise spatial diffusion data can be estimated from elaborate processing of comprehensive information about the Radio Access Network (RAN) deployment, researchers tend to have access to meager data about the RAN, often limited to the sole location of the BSs.
-This makes simplistic approximations based on Voronoi tessellation the de-facto standard approach for diffusion modeling in most of the literature relying on mobile network metadata.
+DeepMEND relies on the same input as traditional Voronoi decompositions, but provides a richer and more accurate rendering of where users are located.
+For more details, please refer to our paper 'DeepMEND: Reliable and Scalable Network Metadata Geolocation from Base Station Positions' published in IEEE Communications Society Conference on Sensor and Ad Hoc Communications and Networks (SECON) 2024 Conference proceeding.
+The author version is available at [https://dspace.networks.imdea.org/handle/20.500.12761/1868](https://dspace.networks.imdea.org/handle/20.500.12761/1868).

+Metadata geolocation, i.e., mapping information collected at a cellular Base Station (BS) to the geographical area it covers, is a central operation in the production of statistics from mobile network measurements.
+This task requires modeling the probability that a device attached to a BS is at a specific location, and is presently addressed with simplistic approximations based on Voronoi tessellations.
+As we show, Voronoi cells exhibit poor accuracy compared to real-world geolocation data, which can, in turn, reduce the reliability of research results.
+We propose a new approach for data-driven metadata geolocation based on a teacher-student paradigm that combines probabilistic inference and deep learning.
+Our DeepMEND model: (i) only needs BS positions as input, exactly like Voronoi tessellations; (ii) pro-duces geolocation maps that are 56% and 33% more accurate than legacy Voronoi and their state-of-the-art VoronoiBoost calibration, respectively; and, (iii) generates geolocation data for thousands of BSs in minutes.
+We assess its accuracy against real-world multi-city geolocation data of 5, 947 BSs provided by a network operator, and demonstrate the impact of its enhanced metadata geolocation on two applications use cases.

 Some of the studies that rely on Voronoi tessellation includes: